Breyce/unity_learning_PVZ/README.md

 ## Development Day 4: 2023.10.12

 During the past eight days, I was busy preparing for a final presentation.
 Today, I finally had some free time and spent about 5 hours to achieve the confrontation between plants and zombies.
 The main reason was that, for some reason, the Y-axis of the FirePoint was locked, and I hadn't saved my progress earlier, so I had to start over.
 However, this had its advantages as well.
 I now have a clearer understanding of the entire combat logic and how to use the characters.
 I didn't encounter any new challenging concepts today, or perhaps I did, but I might have overlooked them, given that my solution was somewhat brute force: starting over.

+## Development Day 5: 2023.10.12

+On the fifth day of development, I found that I was becoming proficient in many aspects of Unity.
+On the first day, it took me two to three hours just to tinker with a prefab, but today, I can recreate a series of game entities in just half an hour.
+I spent four hours developing today, and both my programming and debugging approaches have become smoother.
+My understanding of Unity's internal components is also deepening gradually.
+I didn't encounter any major issues today and managed to fix some minor bugs.
+However, there's still an issue with the sunflower: it can generate the sun correctly in some parts of the scene but not in others, which is quite strange.

+However, there are also some lingering issues from the past, such as coroutines.